-FXI tracks the FTSE China 50 Index, which follows large-cap Chinese equities listed on the Hong Kong Stock Exchange.
+FXI tracks the FTSE China 50 Index (Net), which follows large-capitalization Chinese equities that trade on the Hong Kong Stock Exchange.

 Why it matters

-It is one of the oldest and most widely used US-listed China ETFs for investors who want a concentrated large-cap China benchmark.
+It is one of the longest-running and most widely used US-listed China ETFs for investors who want concentrated large-cap China exposure through Hong Kong listings.

 Top sector weights